alan-turing-institute/tric-dt/.github/ISSUE_TEMPLATE/topic-suggestion-for-tric-dt-event.md

 ---

-#Topic
+**Topic**
-## Why is this relevant for your work?
+A suggested title for a session or a talk within a session

-## Why does the topic relate to the tric-dt themes?
+**How is the topic relevant to the tric-dt themes?**
-_Consider at least two of the three themes health, natural environment and infrastructure
+Consider at least two of the three themes health, natural environment and infrastructure

-## In what way does the topic relate to the wider topic of digital twins?
+**How does it relate to the wider topic of digital twinning?**

-## Suggested speakers or contributors
+**Suggested speakers or contributors**
-_you can name yourself or others.
+You can name yourself or others.
 Being named does not obligate anyone to participate

-## Any resources you can recommend on this topic?
+**Any resources you can recommend on this topic?**

-## What format do you think would serve this topic best?
+Drop any links or references here that could help other people relate this to their own domains

-_e.g. seminar series, but in the future we might want to organize co-working or discussion sessions
+**What format do you think would serve this topic best?** e.g. seminar series, but in the future we might want to organize co-working or discussion sessions